calvinqh/AD_Classifier/README.md

 ### Part 2: Machine Learning
 After I have performed feature engineering, in order to reduce the dimension of our samples, it is now time to train our model with our data.
-The classification algorithm I will be using is **insert name here**.
+The classification algorithm I will be using is SVM.
 The framework that I will use to accomplish this is with Hadoop Spark.
 Following that I will be carrying out 3 fold cross validation to display the results.
-The metric that i will be using is accuracy, to measure the performance of the classifier.
+The metric that i will be using is accuracy, AUPRC, and AUROC to evaluate the performance of the classifier.

 ## Dependencies